Accreditation Program Manager

 The American Speech-Language-Hearing Association requires all new employees to present proof they are fully vaccinated against COVID-19 when they start work.
 Currently, “fully vaccinated” is defined as someone that has received both doses of the Pfizer/Moderna COVID-19 vaccines or one dose of the Johnson & Johnson COVID-19 vaccine 14 days or more before they begin work.
 Individuals with a disability or a religious reason preventing them from taking the vaccine may request an accommodation.

 The purpose of this position is to manage the day-to-day program activities related to the accreditation review processes of the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA).
-The Accreditation Program manager (a) conducts, manage annual report, and substantive change reviews; (b) trains CAA volunteer members in the program review process; and (c) provides guidance to stakeholders related to accreditation program processes and accreditation statuses.
+The Accreditation Program manager (a) conducts, manages, and guides the activities and workflow of the candidacy, application, annual report, and substantive change processes; (b) trains CAA volunteer members in the program review process; and (c) provides guidance to stakeholders related to accreditation program processes and accreditation statuses.

 - Conduct and manage accreditation reviews.
 Monitor and update program process and decision statuses and make referrals to CAA for action.
 Develop, review, and edit correspondence to programs regarding Council reviews.
 Manage review process and timelines to ensure timeliness and accuracy.